 All mattresses are required by law to list their materials.
 That’s why you find those “do not remove” tags on mattresses, pillows, and other bedding.
 Take a look at the tag, and you’ll find out what’s inside your mattress.Another easy way to find out what’s in your mattress is to ask your retailer or the manufacturer.

 At Sage Sleep, we manufacture our own mattresses.
-After years helping big mattress brands build their own products, Sage Sleep's owner, Brandy Alvis, took her knowledge, experience, and relationships with material suppliers from all over the world to create the Sage Sleep line of customizable, organic latex mattresses.
+After spending decades helping some of the biggest mattress brands build their own products, Sage Sleep's owner, Brandy Alvis, took her knowledge, experience, and relationships with material suppliers from all over the world to create the Sage Sleep line of customizable, organic latex mattresses.

-Our sleep specialists can tell you exactly what’s in our mattresses because we’ve selected every material ourselves.
+Our sleep specialists can tell you exactly what’s in our mattresses because we’ve sourced and hand-selected every material ourselves.

 Are Mattresses Really Toxic?